-213See generally Alter, Gathii & Helfer, supra note 132.
+^{212.} See generally Alter, Gathii & Helfer, supra note 132.

-214AU Constitutive Act, supra note 116, at art.
+^{213.} AU Constitutive Act, supra note 116, at art.
 3(c), (i)-(j).

-Similar to how regional integration in Europe developed to include greater emphasis on human rights, 215 African states founded the AU with a stronger commitment to human rights than its predecessor, the Organization of African Unity.
-216 For example, the AU can even suspend member states in the event of an unconstitutional change in government.
-217 The AU Charter on Democracy, Elections, and Governance envisioned an AU court with the ability to prosecute "perpetrators of unconstitutional change of government."
-218 This proposed court can be seen as a precursor to the regional criminal tribunal.
-Given the many objectives of the AU, as well as its enhanced role in maintaining peace and security, 219 it is a matter of logical progression that regional integration in Africa would develop to encompass both quotidian criminal law and international criminal law matters.
-220 For instance, the AU is the only organization (international or regional) empowered to intervene forcibly in certain grave violations of human rights and the only organization that incorporates the principle of the responsibility to protect.
-221
+on human rights,214 African states founded the AU with a stronger commitment to human rights than its predecessor, the OAU.215 For example, the AU can suspend member states in the event of an unconstitutional change in government.216 The AU Charter on Democracy, Elections, and Governance envisioned an AU court with the ability to prosecute "perpetrators of unconstitutional change of government."217 This proposed court can be seen as a precursor to the regional criminal court.
+Given the many objectives of the AU, as well as its enhanced role in maintaining peace and security,218 it is a matter of logical progression that regional integration in Africa would develop to encompass both quotidian criminal law and international criminal law matters.219 For instance, the AU is the only organization, international or regional, empowered to intervene forcibly in certain grave violations of human rights and the only organization that incorporates the principle of the Responsibility to Protect.220

-Regionalism allows for more innovation than may be possible in a domestic or global institution.222 This innovation is evident not only in the types of crimes covered by the regional criminal court, but also in the attempt to regulate corporate criminality; both are discussed in the subsections below.
+Regionalism allows for more innovation than may be possible in a domestic or global institution.
+This innovation is evident not

-215Duxbury, supra note 35, at 124-64 (discussing regional integration in Europe and the importance placed on human rights and democracy in this process).
+^{214.} DUXBURY, supra note 35, at 124-64 (discussing regional integration in Europe and the importance placed on human rights and democracy in this process).

-216AU Constitutive Act, supra note 116, at art.
-3(g) -(h); see also Kane & Motala, supra note 122, at 408.
+^{215.} AU Constitutive Act, supra note 116, at art.
+3(g)-(h); see also Kane & Motala, supra note 122, at 408.

-217See African Charter on Democracy, Elections and Governance art.
+^{216.} See African Charter on Democracy, Elections and Governance art.
 25(1), Jan.
 30, 2007, O.A.U.
 Doc.
 No. Assembly/AU/Dec.147 (VIII) (entered into force Feb.
 15, 2012) (empowering the AU to suspend state parties from the Union in the event of an unconstitutional change of government).

-218Id. at art.
+^{217.} Id. at art.
 25(5).

-219AU Constitutive Act, supra note 116, at art.
-3(f).
-For further discussion, see Roland Adjovi, The Peace and Security Council, in THE AFRICAN UNION: LEGAL AND INSTITUTIONAL FRAMEWORK 143-58 (Abdulqawi A. Yusuf & Fatsah Ouguergouz eds., 2012); Lotze, supra note 112, at 116-20, 125-30.
+^{218.} AU Constitutive Act, supra note 116, at art.
+3(f); see Lotze, supra note 111, at 116-20, 125-30.
+For further discussion, see generally Roland Adjovi, The Peace and Security Council, in THE AFRICAN UNION: LEGAL AND INSTITUTIONAL FRAMEWORK 143 (Abdulqawi A. Yusuf & Fatsah Ouguergouz eds., 2012)

-220Cf.
-Abass, supra note 182, at 939-40 (discussing the AU's obligation to prosecute crimes peculiar to African states); see also Pereira, supra note 199 (discussing the degree of criminal law integration in the European Union).
-221AU Constitutive Act, supra note 117, at art.
-4(h); Graham, supra note 21, at 28.
+^{219.} Cf. Abass, supra note 183, at 939-40 (discussing the AU's obligation to prosecute crimes peculiar to African states).
+See generally Pereira, supra note 199 (discussing the degree of criminal law integration in the European Union).

+^{220.} AU Constitutive Act, supra note 116, at art.
+4(h); Graham, supra note 20, at 28.
 The principle of the Responsibility to Protect provides for states to act, if need be by forcible intervention in other states, in order to stop genocide, war crimes, and crimes against humanity.
-For further discussion, see Abdulqawi A. Yusuf, The Right of Forcible Intervention in Certain Conflicts, in THE AFRICAN UNION: LEGAL AND INSTITUTIONAL FRAMEWORK 335-33 (Abdulqawi A. Yusuf & Fatsah Ouguergouz eds., 2012).
+For further discussion, see generally Abdulqawi A. Yusuf, The Right of Forcible Intervention in Certain Conflicts, in The African Union: Legal and Institutional Framework 335 (Abdulqawi A. Yusuf & Fatsah Ouguergouz eds., 2012).

-222In the debate of universal, local, or regional approaches to addressing human rights violations, I have made arguments for regional approaches in other contexts.
+^{221.} In the debate of universal, local, or regional approaches to addressing human rights violations, I have made arguments for regional approaches in other contexts.
 In my article, Regional Approach to Transitional Justice?
 Examining the Special Court for Sierra Leone and the Truth and Reconciliation Commission for Liberia, I proposed the creation of regional and transnational institutions to respond to massive human rights violations that occur across societies.
-See generally Matiangai Sirleaf, Regional Approach to Transitional Justice?
-Examining the Special Court for Sierra Leone and the Truth and Reconciliation Commission for Liberia, 21 FLA.
-J. INT'L L. 209 (2009).
-I analyzed the institutional challenges faced in societies where gross human rights violations have occurred across nations and argue that where transitional justice institutions have been established without regard to the regional or transnational nature of human rights violations, such mechanisms encounter problems of coordination including disputes over legal primacy, information sharing, and access to detainees.
-I maintained that contrary to the preoccupation of the literature, much more is needed than the mere coordination or sequencing of disparate national-level mechanisms.
+See generally Matiangai Sirleaf, Regional Approach to Transitional only in the types of crimes covered by the regional criminal court, but also in the attempt to regulate corporate criminality; both are discussed in the subsections below.